 You can request that your claim for Universal Credit be backdated – but the DWP will only agree to do this is specific situations.

-Lan had been claiming Tax Credits and Housing Benefit when she received her Migration Notice informing her that her legacy benefits were due to end and inviting her to make a claim for Universal Credit instead.
-She didn’t make the claim for Universal Credit by her ‘deadline day’ – 5th December – and so her Tax Credits stopped on 4th December, and HB two weeks later.
-Lan did go on to make a claim for Universal Credit but not until 21st January (after her ‘final deadline’) and so her Universal Credit claim was dated 21st January and there was a gap in her benefit entitlement.
+Lan had been claiming Income Support and Housing Benefit when she received her Migration Notice informing her that her legacy benefits were due to end and inviting her to make a claim for Universal Credit instead.
+She didn’t make the claim for Universal Credit by her ‘deadline day’ and so her Income Support and Housing Benefit stopped.
+Lan did go on to make a claim for Universal Credit but not until after her ‘final deadline’ and so her Universal Credit award started from that date and there was a gap in her benefit entitlement.